 The 360-degree panorama from the fire tower atop Gile Mountain is one of the area’s most extensive and accessible vistas.
 On a clear day, a half-hour walk offers views of both the Green Mountains and White Mountains, along with much of the Connecticut River valley stretching between the two.

-A wider study of Norwich’s scenic resources needs to be undertaken.
+A wider study of Norwich’s scenic resources needs to be undertaken by the Consrvation Commission.
 Scenic areas and roads should be identified both for their value to the community and their sensitivity to development.
 Then, Norwich can focus efforts to encourage private and public means for their protection.
 (See Chapter 9 for a further discussion of scenic roads.)

 Ridgelines.
 The scenic qualities of a forested ridgeline or hillside silhouetted against the sky, can be compromised by poorly planned development, such as inappropriate building placement, site design, material selection and excessive clearing.
 While they are some of the most visually sensitive areas of town, Norwich’s hillsides and ridgelines are highly desired locations because of the views they offer.
 It is possible to locate development in the town’s uplands in a manner that preserves the scenic qualities of the landscape.
 Landowners wanting a more open view in a forest setting can limb trees and selectively cut branches to create view corridors rather than clear-cut a swath of trees.
 As described before, the town’s hills and ridgelines have been identified as a critical component of its scenic character.
 The town’s Ridgeline Protection Overlay district was designed to protect these fragile and beautiful features of the town’s landscape.